The English Vocabulary Profile (EVP) in Language Teaching

 23 June, 2022

-The English Vocabulary Profile tool is one of the tools we use on Text Inspector to help us analyse the vocabulary of texts.
+The English Vocabulary Profile (EVP) tool is one of the tools we use on Text Inspector to help us analyse the vocabulary of texts.

 Based on collaborative research conducted by two departments of the University of Cambridge, UK: Cambridge University Press and Cambridge English Language Assessment, it can help us to understand the CEFR (Common European Framework of Reference) level of a given text.
 It uses the Cambridge Learner Corpus (CLC), a collection of hundreds of thousands of examination scripts created by English language learners across the world.